BFM Times

 Bitcoin Core Developer Accepts Bitcoin is Way Behind in Quantum Proofing

-Bitcoin Core developer Jameson Lopp, one of the top contributors to maintaining the Bitcoin blockchain, has publicly stated that we might not see quantum resistance in Bitcoin for the next 5 to 10 years.
-Lopp also said that the current quantum computing technology is incapable of decrypting Bitcoin, i.e., obtaining the private keys (therefore passwords) from the public keys.
+Bitcoin Core developer Jameson Lopp, one of the top contributors to maintaining the Bitcoin blockchain, has publicly stated that we might not see quantum resistance in BTC for the next 5 to 10 years.
+Lopp also said that the current quantum computing technology is incapable of decrypting BTC, i.e., obtaining the private keys (therefore passwords) from the public keys.
 However, to address the worst-case scenario, they will monitor developments in quantum tech.

 Contents